$\mathbb{Q}$-curves and the Lebesgue-Nagell equation: A Rational Frey--Hellegouarch Curve

 Let $q \in \{17,41,89,97 \}$ and suppose that $(x,k,y,n)$ is a solution to equation (\ref{maineq}).
 We will assume that $x \equiv 1 \pmod{4}$ by replacing $x$ by $-x$ if necessary.
 We will also assume that $n$ is prime with $n \geq 7$, since the cases $n \in \{3,4,5\}$ are resolved for all values of $q$ in the range $3 \leq q < 100$ in \citep[pp.~6--7,~24]{BeSi}.
 Following \citep[Proposition~14.1]{BeSi}, we associate a Frey--Hellegouarch elliptic curve, defined over $\Q$, to this solution:

 The conductor of $G$ is given by

 where $ \mathrm{Rad}(y)$ is the product of the distinct primes dividing the nonzero integer $y$.
+We write $\overline{\rho}_{G,n}$ for the mod $n$ Galois representation of the elliptic curve $G$.
 Applying standard level-lowering results, followed by the elimination of some newforms at level $2q$ (recall that $y$ is even), we find that $\overline{\rho}_{G,n} \sim \overline{\rho}_{F,n} $ for $F = F_q $ an elliptic curve of conductor $2q$ given, in Cremona's notation, in Table \ref{TabRat} (see \citep[Proposition~14.1]{BeSi}).
 Each curve $F$ in Table \ref{TabRat} corresponds to (at least) one solution to equation (\ref{maineq}).
 We have

 These isomorphisms of elliptic curves prevent us from using the isomorphisms of mod $n$ Galois representations $\overline{\rho}_{G,n} \sim \overline{\rho}_{F,n} $ to obtain an upper bound on $n$.
 We can, in fact, deduce such a bound through appeal to linear forms in logarithms, but it will be impractically large for our purposes, in each case well in excess of $10^{10}$.
 It is worth observing that equation (\ref{maineq}) is the more problematical case (in comparison to equation (\ref{maineq0})), for the purposes of application of bounds for linear forms in logarithms.
 In case of equation (\ref{maineq0}), results of Bugeaud \citep{Bu-Acta} imply that